josericodata/DublinBusApp/README.md

 4. `Towards.txt`

 - To visualise this step, I have created a JN: [01_DataCleaning.ipynb](https://github.com/josericodata/DublinBusApp/blob/main/assets/dataCleaning/01_DataCleaning.ipynb).

+- **The files mentioned above were used in the early stages of this project.
+However, since the NTA updates `GTFS_Dublin_Bus.zip` almost every week, maintaining the app required frequent updates.
+To simplify this process, I created [DataPrep.py](https://github.com/josericodata/DublinBusApp/blob/main/streamlit_app/modules/DataPrep.py).
+With this script, every time the app runs, it fetches fresh data from [GTFS Dublin Bus Data](https://www.transportforireland.ie/transitData/Data/GTFS_Dublin_Bus.zip).
+I am keeping the old `.txt` files in case they help someone better understand this complex process.**

 3. **Logic Design for `StopTimes` and `BusLocator` Pages**: